lgblgblgb/xemu/README.md

 Build the native Windows executables by issuing:

-    make ARCH=nativewin
+    make

-You can find the executables, with `.nativewin` extension, in the `build/bin` directory.
-Surely, you can (and maybe you want) rename that to have extension `.exe`.
+You can find the executables, with `.native` extension, in the `build/bin` directory.
+Surely, you can (and maybe you want) rename files to have extension `.exe` instead.

 #### Alternative method (Cross-compilation)